AT-Publishing/website/_posts/2018-08-25-guest-legal.md

 date: 2018-08-27 15:35:00 +0700

-title: "How Blockchain Disrupts The Legal Industry: Introduction"
+title: "How Blockchain Disrupts The Legal Industry: A Primer"
 description: "Smart contracts, digital testaments and even marketplaces to trade whole discontinued startups are here."

 author: https://dealmeisters.com